fijianfugufish/ogoj-game/README.md

 It was just supposed to be a supid thing to test my skills, but it ended up becoming my best project.

-The code is really bad, messy and probably really ineficient. don't judge me - it is my first platformer style thing.
+The code is really bad, messy and probably really ineficient.
+Don't judge me - it is my first platformer style thing.

 ## controls
 - WASD to move